SunBurst - The Cyber Attack on SolarWinds

 By introducing CMMC, the DoD conveys a clear message to DoD suppliers: We want you to be secure.
 And if you’re not secure enough, you cannot work on defense projects.
 Find another niche that’s less critical.
 If you want to work with the DoD, these are our requirements.

 The question is: Should enterprises follow a similar path?
 Should a supply chain certification model be the standard in enterprise RFIs and RFPs?

 The Pros and Cons of Supply Chain Certification

-There are a few pros and cons to consider when discussing supply chain certification.
+There are a few pros and cons to consider when discussing secure supply chain certification.